-2D is a long old reed, which swings through a big slot as we play it.
+2D is a long old reed, which swings through a big slot when we play.
 Picture in your mind a spring diving board, fixed at one end and unfettered at the other.
-The reed and the diving board behave in the same way.
-Consider also, the fact that 2D shares a chamber with 2B, another long reed in another big old slot.
-These two reeds are in constant interaction, working as a pair.
-So we expend a lot of air when we work in hole 2 and it can feel like we’re running out of breath really quickly.
+The 2D reed and a diving board behave in the same way.
+Consider also, the fact that 2D shares a chamber with 2B, another long reed in another big slot.
+These two reeds constantly interact, working as a pair.
+Consequently, we expend a lot of air when we work in hole 2 and it can feel like we run out of breath really quickly.

 Consider also the flexibility of the reeds.
 With a choice of one natural and two bent positions, 2D is very sensitive to changes in air pressure.
 When we play 2D for the first time, it can sound mangled or flat.
 Alternatively it won’t respond at all.
 At the same time we seem to be inflating really quickly.